FOR ASSESSMENT OF IMAGE DISTORTION IN TREATMENT PLANNING SYSTEMS

 The skull is manufactured from a plastic-based bone substitute, and the interstitial and surrounding soft tissues are made from a proprietary signal generating water-based polymer.
 The entire phantom is encased in a clear plastic shell to protect gel from desiccation.
 It’s supplied with specially designed pads that allow fixation with any stereotactic frame or mounting for end-to-end testing.
 The phantom is also suitable for frameless SRS QA.

 The entire inter-cranial portion of the skull volume is filled with an orthogonal 3D grid of 3mm diameter rods spaced 15 mm apart.
 Five extended axis-rods intersect at the reference origin of the grid.
 The end of each extended axis is fitted with CT/MR markers allowing for accurate positioning with lasers and co-registration of CT and MR image sets.

 The phantom includes right and left air voids, 3 mm in diameter by 17 mm long to simulate each ear canal for evaluation of potential distortions commonly found in clinical settings.

-To accommodate image fusion techniques, CIRS can offer value added services such as phantom specific CMM, reference CT or MRI data sets, attachment of customer specific registration devices and inclusion of special point markers.
+For users interested in image fusion studies, the phantom can be purchased as a kit to include a serial-number specific CT DICOM Data set for reference.
+CIRS can also offer value-added options and services such as phantom specific CMM, attachment of customer specific registration devices and inclusion of special point markers.

 - 335 control points